umeboshi2/paella/README.md

 ### PXE Issues

 Netbooting varies from machine to machine.
 There are many machines that will not boot from the network unless a key, like F12, is pressed during the preboot.

 Other machines will readily boot from the network at first option.
 I intend for paella to be flexible enough to handle these situations.
 For example, instead of deleting the machine specific pxe config files in the tftpboot directory, those files could be modified to boot from the first hard drive, allowing the second stage installer to continue, rather than being stuck in a repeated install loop.

 ### Preseed builder

 There needs to be a method of gather variables from a data source and generating a preseed file.
 The preseed file needs to be managed in certain chunks; basic info, disk/partition config, apt info, and so on.
 There needs to be a collection of disk configs that can be referred to by name, filling out the debconf selections for the preseed file.

 The preseed is built dynamically and served through pyramid string renderer.

 I desire most of the data to be stored and managed via salt.
 The data for the preseed file should be contained in a salt pillar.
 The master should be able to get the pillar data for the identified machine and fill the preseed file with that data.

 ### Pillar Data

 The default pillar data is in a git repository.
 I desire for these pillar files, eventually, to be python scripts that access a database using SQLAlchemy.

-## Features
-- Automated network installation over a local network.

-- The configuration is split into conceptual entities that are organized in a manner that defines a machine by the functions that it performs, the group of machines it belongs to according to network, role, or any other criteria that you define.

-- The boot media is created from debian live, which allows for nfs, cdrom, and usb media types.

-- A gui exists to help manage the database.

-- The installer system is very flexible, where each step in the configuration is able to be overridden with a script.

-- The system is split into independent packages that clearly describe their requirements, attempting to relieve the bloat that can occur when using a single source tree to provide functionality in differing environments (for example, qt4 doesn't need to be present on the installation systems).

-- The system can be used to install preconfigured machines that are ready to be deployed to another network, or it can be used to install machines on the local network as a service.
-The distinction depends upon the configuration of the database.

-- Paella works upon the principle that the value of an entity, such as a hostname, should be stored in one place, then referenced from other places as the need requires, rather than being copied. (http://paella.berlios.de/docs/abstract.html#one-location-for-a-variable)

-- The structure of the database allows the administrator to distinguish between logical and physical configurations.
-This allows the administrator to more easily upgrade a machine to a new physical configuration.

 ## TODO

-- Cleanup vestigial portions of the code.

-- Use SQLAlchemy for database access.

-- Use MakoTemplates instead of the simple tag substitutions

-- Integrate with salt to maintain configurations.

-- Rewrite the user interface to work in a pyramid web framework.
+- Make scripts for live netboot system to identify machines and set for install.

+- Make server that accepts POST requests and assigns machine names to mac addresses.

+- Get server to render preseed files based on name of machine.

+- Get server to create and destroy pxe config files for machines in /var/lib/tftpboot.

+- Setup scripts to help with partial repository

+- Move more info into pillar data

+- Create some simple disk/partition recipes to use as a starting point.

 ## History

+### What was it?

 Paella was written over eight years ago, yet much of the core components have changed little since the project started approaching stability.
 Some